Integralist/Integralist/README.md

 I write (a lot) here: https://www.integralist.co.uk/posts/

+## Be Warned

+Most of my GitHub projects are old code hacked together and doesn't necessarily best represent me as an engineer :grin:

 <!--
 **Integralist/Integralist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.